Automating Price Quoting

 The quoting price is the fixed price that a seller provides to a buyer.
 In other words, it’s the most recent price at which an investment (or any other type of asset) was traded.
 The offeror, which in this case is the seller, sends the quote to the buyer.
 Quotes are valid only for a predetermined period.
 They can be provided verbally or in the form of a written document.

-A quotation is a calculation of the amount of insurance for the coverage you have chosen.
+A quotation calculates the amount of insurance for the coverage you have chosen.
 It’s not an offer of coverage or a contract of insurance.
-It’s an estimate of what your rate might be with a potential insurance carrier.
+It’s an estimate of your rate with a potential insurance carrier.
 The size of the quoting price depends on how much information you provide.
-For example, the more detailed information you provide, the more accurate your insurance quote will be.
+For example, the more detailed information you provide, your insurance quote will be more accurate.

 When you hear a ‘your price quoting is expensive’ objection from a customer, just like other sales objections, don't take it as a refusal for further cooperation.
-A complaint is just a doubt, and your task is to clarify its nature and give arguments to overcome it.
+A complaint is just a doubt; your task is to clarify its nature and give arguments to overcome it.

 Without automation, price quoting and organizing a negotiation workflow can be difficult and time-consuming.
-Learn how to improve this process and gain new automation knowledge simply by taking our Price Quoting course.
-You'll learn how to automate business processes with no-code airSlate Bots, populated templates, and custom integrations.
+Learn how to improve this process and gain new automation knowledge simply by taking our Automating Price Quoting course.
+You'll learn how to automate business processes with no-code bots, populated templates, and custom integrations.
 The course will teach you how to automate the entire pricing process, from request receipt to payment processing.

 Providing a quote to an interested customer opens a line of communication that can lead to future business interactions.
 To make it successful, you need to check a few things before price quoting.
-First, determine the type of a customer, their exact requirements, and whether the customer is in your target market.
+First, determine the type of customer, their exact requirements, and whether they are in your target market.
 Clarify the information and ensure accuracy.
 The most important thing is to make sure that you know exactly what the customer requires from you.

 Price quoting software helps you create powerful quote templates that you can easily customize with different configurations.
-Automation platforms, like airSlate, extract information for your quotes directly from databases to improve the accuracy of quotes and automate complex aspects of the quote-to-contract process.
-Despite the complexity of the quoting price workflows, you can optimize the processes to your requirements using innovative automation Bots by airSate.
-Learn more by taking our online Price Quoting course.
+Automation platforms, like airSlate WorkFlow, extract information for your quotes directly from databases to improve the accuracy of quotes and automate complex aspects of the quote-to-contract process.
+Despite the complexity of the quoting price workflows, you can optimize the processes to your requirements using innovative automation bots.
+Learn more by taking our online Automating Price Quoting course.